-class tc_python.system.MultiDatabaseSystemBuilder(multi_database_system_builder) Bases: object create_and_select_species (stoichiometry: str)
+class tc_python.system.MultiDatabaseSystemBuilder(multi_database_system_builder)

 Used to select databases, elements, phases etc. and create a System object.
 The difference to the class System-Builder is that the operations are performed on all the previously selected databases.
 The system is then used to create calculations.